sisap-challenges/sisap-challenges.github.io/2024/datasets.md

 ## About the LAION5B

-The **LAION5B** dataset is an openly available image collection that has been used for learning very large visual and language deep-neural models; for instance, the famed stable diffusion generative model used it as the training set.
+The **LAION** dataset is an openly available image collection that has been used for learning very large visual and language deep-neural models; for instance, the famed stable diffusion generative model used it as the training set.

 A more detailed description can be found here:
 @@important